Categorical Symmetries and Fiber Functors from Multiple Gaugeable Homomorphisms from 6D ${\cal N}=(2,0)$ SCFTs: Fiber functors from non-invertible symmetries

 The present section is therefore structured into 4 main parts:

 \begin{itemize}

-\item At first, we describe the so-called gauging-by-condensation procedure, \cite{TJF,Kong:2013aya,Yu:2021zmu}, and its adaptation to the Freed-Teleman, \cite{Freed:2012bs}, and Freed-Moore-Teleman construction, \cite{Freed:2022qnc,Freed:2022iao}, of relative field theories and topological symmetries of QFTs, respectively, with particular emphasis on the case of multiple simultaneous condensation of different subalgebras.
+\item At first, we describe the so-called gauging-by-gauging procedure, \cite{TJF,Kong:2013aya,Yu:2021zmu}, and its adaptation to the Freed-Teleman, \cite{Freed:2012bs}, and Freed-Moore-Teleman construction, \cite{Freed:2022qnc,Freed:2022iao}, of relative field theories and topological symmetries of QFTs, respectively, with particular emphasis on the case of multiple simultaneous gauging of different subalgebras.

-\item We then briefly overview the procedure adopted by \cite{Bashmakov:2022uek} for realising absolute 4D SCFTs from ${\cal N}=(2,0)$ SCFTs, explicitly rephrasing it in terms of the multiple gauging-by-condensation procedure described in section \ref{sec:FMT}.
+\item We then briefly overview the procedure adopted by \cite{Bashmakov:2022uek} for realising absolute 4D SCFTs from ${\cal N}=(2,0)$ SCFTs, explicitly rephrasing it in terms of the multiple gauging-by-gauging procedure described in section \ref{sec:FMT}.

-\item When describing such interpolating defects in terms of condensation of homomorphisms, they naturally admit an interpretation in terms of fusion tensor categories interpolating between different 2-categories, to a total quantum dimension can be assigned.
+\item When describing such interpolating defects in terms of gauging of homomorphisms, they naturally admit an interpretation in terms of fusion tensor categories interpolating between different 2-categories, to a total quantum dimension can be assigned.
 Section \ref{sec:2} closes with the relation between the issue in defining a fiber functor in presence of non-invertible defects interpolating between different absolute theories, which is current work in progress by the same author, \cite{VP}.

-\item Making use of the gauging-by-condensation procedure explained in section \ref{sec:FMT}, we propose a criterion for distinguishing between the two types of non-invertible defects in terms of the total quantum dimension of the relative condensation algebra implementing the gauging.
+\item Making use of the gauging-by-gauging procedure explained in section \ref{sec:FMT}, we propose a criterion for distinguishing between the two types of non-invertible defects in terms of the total quantum dimension of the relative gauging algebra implementing the gauging.

 \end{itemize}